twilio/twilio-go/rest/verify/v2/docs/ServicesVerificationsApi.md

 **CustomFriendlyName** | **string** | A custom user defined friendly name that overwrites the existing one in the verification message
 **CustomMessage** | **string** | The text of a custom message to use for the verification.
 **SendDigits** | **string** | The digits to send after a phone call is answered, for example, to dial an extension.
 For more information, see the Programmable Voice documentation of [sendDigits](https://www.twilio.com/docs/voice/twiml/number#attributes-sendDigits).
-**Locale** | **string** | Locale will automatically resolve based on phone number country code for SMS, WhatsApp and call channel verifications.
-This parameter will override the automatic locale.
+**Locale** | **string** | Locale will automatically resolve based on phone number country code for SMS, WhatsApp, and call channel verifications.
+It will fallback to English or the template’s default translation if the selected translation is not available.
+This parameter will override the automatic locale resolution.
 [See supported languages and more information here](https://www.twilio.com/docs/verify/supported-languages).
 **CustomCode** | **string** | A pre-generated code to use for verification.
 The code can be between 4 and 10 characters, inclusive.
 **Amount** | **string** | The amount of the associated PSD2 compliant transaction.
 Requires the PSD2 Service flag enabled.
 **Payee** | **string** | The payee of the associated PSD2 compliant transaction.
 Requires the PSD2 Service flag enabled.